X (manga): Manga

 X began serialization in Kadokawa Shoten's Monthly Asuka in May 1992.
-Publishing the series proved troublesome because of its subject matter, which depicted disasters reminiscent of real events in Japan, such as earthquakes or murders committed by juveniles.
-Serialization stopped in March 2003, and in March 2005 Clamp stated they were searching for a proper magazine to conclude it.
-The chapters were collected in eighteen tankōbon volumes, with the first one released on 29 July 1992, and the eighteenth on 17 September 2002.
+Publishing the series proved troublesome because of its subject matter, which depicted material unintentionally reminiscent of real events in Japan.
+The series went on hiatus multiple times during its serialization in response to social incidents, including the Great Hanshin earthquake in 1995 and the Kobe child murders in 1997.
+Serialization ceased in March 2003, after the editorial staff at Monthly Asuka indicated to Clamp that Kadokawa Shoten was unlikely to publish their planned ending to the series.
+Clamp declined to revise the ending, and serialization of X stopped in March 2003.
+In March 2005, Clamp stated that they were still interested in formally concluding the story.

+The published chapters were collected in eighteen tankōbon volumes, with the first one released on 29 July 1992, and the eighteenth on 17 September 2002.
 On 26 September 2006, Kadokawa Shoten published Clamp Newtype Platinum, a special Clamp edition of the magazine Newtype.
 The issue includes the "X 18.5" supplement, a re-print of five previously uncollected chapters.
 The series was expected to reach twenty-one volumes upon completion.
 The "X 18.5" chapters were later released as part of the book All About Clamp on 22 October 2009.
+They were released as their own 19th tankobon volume, entitled "Volume 18.5", on 4 November 2023.

 The North American version of the manga, retitled X/1999 in its initial printing, was serialized in Viz Media's Animerica Extra and released under the Shōjo imprint.
 The magazine noted that during its initial volumes, there were issues with the handling of the series as the manga went on a hiatus with its sixth volume.
 In July 2001, Viz Media removed the series from Animerica Extra because of licensing issues, but it later returned in its March 2003 issue.
-Viz Media release all eighteen volumes, ending in 2005.
+Viz Media released the eighteen completed volumes, ending in 2005.
 Beginning in 2011, Viz re-issued the series in North America as three-in-one volumes, unflipped, titled X. In Australia, the series is licensed by Madman Entertainment.